Coleco: Overview

+1932: origins as The Connecticut Leather Company

 Coleco Industries, Inc. began in 1932 as The Connecticut Leather Company.
 The business supplied leather and "shoe findings" (the supplies and paraphernalia of a shoe repair shop) to shoe repairers.
 In 1938, the company began selling rubber footwear.
 During World War II demand for the company's supplies increased and by the end of the war, the company was larger and had expanded into new and used shoe machinery, hat cleaning equipment and marble shoeshine stands.

+1950s: leather diversification

 By the early 1950s, and thanks to Maurice Greenberg's son, Leonard Greenberg, the company had diversified further and was making leather lacing and leathercraft kits.
 In 1954, at the New York Toy Fair, their leather moccasin kit was selected as a Child Guidance Prestige Toy, and Connecticut Leather Company decided to commit to the toy business.
 In 1956, Leonard read about the emerging technology of vacuum formed plastic; the company adopted this and it became increasingly successful, producing a wide variety of plastic toys and wading pools.

+1961: Coleco Industries, Inc.

-In 1961, the leather and shoe findings portion of the business was sold, and Connecticut Leather Company became Coleco Industries, Inc. On January 9, 1962, Coleco went public, offering 120,000 shares of stock at $5.00 a share.
+In 1961, the leather and shoe findings portion of the business was sold, and Connecticut Leather Company became Coleco Industries, Inc, An abbreviation of "Connecticut Leather Company".
+On January 9, 1962, Coleco went public, offering 120,000 shares of stock at $5.00 a share.

+1960s: acquisitions

 In 1963, the company acquired the Kestral Corporation of Springfield, Massachusetts, a manufacturer of inflatable vinyl pools and toys.
 This led to Coleco becoming the largest manufacturer of above-ground swimming pools in the world.

 In 1966, Leonard persuaded his brother Arnold Greenberg to join the company.
 Further acquisitions included Playtime Products (1966) and Eagle Toys of Canada (1968).
 By the end of the 1960s, Coleco operated ten manufacturing facilities and occupied a new corporate headquarters in Hartford, Connecticut.

+1970s: financial difficulties and further diversification

 Coleco experienced financial difficulty during the 1970s, even though sales had grown to $48.6 million in 1971.
-In 1972 Coleco entered the snowmobile market through acquisition.
+In 1972, Coleco entered the snowmobile market through acquisition.
 Lower than expected snowfall that year and market conditions led to very reduced sales and poor profits.

-Dozens of companies rushed to introduce game systems in 1976 year after the release of Atari's successful Pong console and the company entered the video game console business with the Telstar.
+Dozens of companies rushed to introduce game systems after the release of Atari's successful Pong console and the company entered the video game console business with the Telstar.
 Nearly all of the new game systems were based on General Instrument's "Pong-on-a-chip".
 General Instrument had underestimated demand, resulting in severe shortages.
 However, Coleco was one of the first to place an order and therefore one of the few companies to receive the full order.
 Though dedicated game consoles did not last long on the market, their early order enabled Coleco to break even.